Hippasus: Effective and Efficient Automatic Feature Augmentation for Machine Learning Tasks on Relational Data: Our Approach

-To leverage the complementary strengths of empirical measurements and semantic reasoning, \hippasus provides the statistical evidence computed earlier directly to the LLM alongside feature names and their descriptions generated by the Feature Description Generator (FDG).
-We construct a prompt (Figure~\ref{fig:feature-selector-prompt}) consisting of a system message that establishes the task context and a user message that provides the feature information.
+To leverage the complementary strengths of empirical measurements and semantic reasoning, \hippasus anchors the LLM on the MI ranking rather than asking it to rank features from scratch.
+We construct a prompt (listed in the Appendix) consisting of a system message that establishes the task context and a user message that provides the feature information.
 The prompt includes the task type (classification or regression), task description, and target column to establish context.
-For each feature in the consolidated table, we provide its name, the description generated by FDG, and the two statistical measures computed earlier: mutual information and Pearson correlation.
-The prompt includes an integration strategy with five rules that guide the LLM in combining statistical evidence with semantic reasoning.
-These rules establish priorities such as trusting features with high statistical scores, deprioritizing those with consistently low scores unless semantically critical, and resolving conflicts between statistical evidence and semantic intuition by prioritizing the former as it reflects actual data patterns.
+For each candidate feature, we provide its rank in the MI ordering, its MI score, its name, and the description generated by FDG.
+The features are presented pre-sorted by MI in descending order, and the LLM is instructed to make targeted adjustments to this ranking only when semantic evidence provides a clear reason to override the default MI order.
+In particular, the prompt explicitly allows the LLM to demote high-MI artifacts, such as unique identifiers or leakage-prone fields, and to promote features whose descriptions reveal strong causal or domain relevance that MI-based ranking may underestimate~\cite{DBLP:journals/nca/VergaraE14}.
+When uncertain, the LLM is instructed to preserve the MI order.
 The LLM is prompted to rank all provided features with explicit constraints—each feature must appear exactly once in the output—and return the ranking as a JSON array ordered from most to least important.
 From the LLM's ranked output, we select the top-$\kappa$ features to produce the final augmented table $T_{\text{aug}}$, which is then provided to the ML Trainer for model training.

-When the dataset contains too many features to fit within the context window, we employ a statistical prefiltering strategy to ensure a single LLM call.
-Specifically, we merge the statistical rankings based on the mutual information and Pearson correlation already computed for all features using Borda count~\cite{wang2024survey} to produce a unified ranking.
-We then select the top-$K$ features from this unified statistical ranking, where $K \gg \kappa$ (e.g.,~$K=100$), ensuring that $K$ is large enough to preserve strong candidates while fitting within the LLM's context window.
-These $K$ features are then forwarded to the LLM for hybrid semantic ranking using the prompt mechanism described earlier.
-Finally, we select the top-$\kappa$ features from the LLM's ranking to produce $T_{\text{aug}}$, ensuring that the two-stage approach—statistical prefiltering followed by LLM-based semantic ranking—achieves feature selection through a single LLM call regardless of the original feature space size.
+Thus, FS treats statistical evidence as the default ordering and semantic reasoning as a constrained refinement mechanism.
+This design makes the LLM a semantic auditor of the MI ranking rather than a free-form feature ranker, reducing sensitivity to model variation while preserving its ability to correct statistical artifacts.